 What Does a Subcontractor Do?

-A subcontractor with his specialized knowledge and training performs the specific tasks they are skilled in, and concentrates more on doing their part of the project, and goes off the project as soon as their part of the project is completed.
+A subcontractor with their specialized knowledge and training performs the specific tasks they are skilled in, concentrate more on doing their part of the project, and go off the project as soon as their part of the project is completed.

 Some of the specific types of work they do on the project include: